leadgumshoe/boomstick/README.md

 - 'errors': An Object that contains a key for each boom method you want returned, along with a matching checkFunction for determining when that error case has occured.
 Each key in the errors object needs to exactly match the name of the boom method that you want executed.

--'checkFunction' - A function that returns a boolean and has access to the Hapi request object, for error cases it should return true if that boom error should be generated.
+- 'checkFunction': - A function that returns a boolean and has access to the Hapi request object, for error cases it should return true if that boom error should be generated.

 ## Additional Details